On Good Infinite Families of Toric Codes or the Lack Thereof: Infinite Families of Toric Codes

-In general, the integral lattice points of the join of $P$ and $Q$ is exactly the disjoint union of the integral lattice points of $P$ and the integral lattice points of $Q$.
-This is because the last coordinate (here the ``up'' coordinate) stays strictly between 0 and 1; and agrees with $P$ when $z = 0$ and $Q$ when $z=1$. \end{Example}
+In general, the integral lattice points of the join of $P$ and $Q$ are exactly the disjoint union of the integral lattice points of $P$ and the integral lattice points of $Q$.
+This is because the last coordinate $z$ satisfies $0 \le z \le 1$.
+Hence every lattice point in the join has either $z = 0$ or $z = 1$.
+When $z = 0$ (resp. $z = 1$), the lattice points are in one-to-one correspondence with the lattice points in $P$ (resp. $Q$). \end{Example}

 \begin{Proposition} Fix a finite field $\bb{F}_q$ and let $P \subseteq [0,q-2]^n \subset \bb{R}^n$ and $Q \subseteq [0,q-2]^m\subset \bb{R}^m$ be integral convex polytopes.
 Then the maximum number of zeros of $h \in \mathcal{L}_{P*Q}$, is given by